-A.J. advises companies facing financial uncertainty and distress, working to proactively identify and assess insolvency issues.
-He represents parties (secured/unsecured creditors, debtors, committees, purchasers, and borrowers) in all phases of bankruptcy proceedings as well as restructurings and out-of-court workouts, with an emphasis on the sale or acquisition of distressed assets.
+A.J. counsels companies facing varying degrees of financial uncertainty and distress, working to proactively identify and assess insolvency issues.
+He represents parties (secured/unsecured creditors, debtors, committees, purchasers, and borrowers) in all phases of bankruptcy proceedings, with an emphasis on selling or acquiring distressed assets and assisting parties in restructurings or out-of-court workouts.

 Prior to joining Frost Brown Todd, A.J. was a financial sales associate for a major brokerage institution, and later worked for a non-profit arts organization.
 His prior work experience provided him with a unique perspective on the myriad of financial issues affecting both for-profit and not-for-profit entities.
 He graduated second in his class from the University of Cincinnati College of Law where he authored numerous bankruptcy-related articles.

-Represented clients in connection with bankruptcy proceedings throughout the country, including: Alpha Natural Resources, Inc., Avaya Inc., Gordmans Stores, Inc., Marsh Supermarkets (in connection with Topvalco, Inc.'s acquisition of certain assets), GT Advanced Technologies, Inc., Payless Holdings LLC, rue21, Inc., The Gymboree Corporation, GST Autoleather, Inc., Freedom Industries, Inc., JW Resources, Inc., Sebring Management FL, LLC, Aeropostale, Inc., The Sports Authority, Pacific Sunwear of California, Inc. (PacSun), and Traffic Stores.
+Represented clients in connection with bankruptcy proceedings throughout the country, including: Alpha Natural Resources, Inc., Avaya Inc., Gordmans Stores, Inc., Marsh Supermarkets (in connection with Topvalco, Inc.'s acquisition of certain assets), GT Advanced Technologies, Inc., Payless Holdings LLC, rue21, Inc., The Gymboree Corporation, GST Autoleather, Inc., Freedom Industries, Inc., JW Resources, Inc., Sebring Management FL, LLC, Aeropostale, Inc., The Sports Authority, Pacific Sunwear of California, Inc. (PacSun), Traffic Stores, Sears Holdings Corporation, Lectrus Corporation, and The Bon-Ton Stores, Inc.

 Highlights & Recognitions